PRACTICESPersonal Injury Defense

 Mr. Nielsen believes summary judgments and other dispositive motions often times are underutilized.
 In the last two years, Mr. Nielsen has received summary judgment or dismissals in seven different cases.
 Two of those are currently on appeal.
 Mr. Nielsen also believes that mediation is often an efficient means to concluding a case.
 Upon in-depth analysis and consultation with clients and insurance companies, mediation can be beneficial and cost effective or all parties involved.

 Mr. Nielsen has presented seminars on premises liability, especially on landlord duties and on retailer practices, business torts, and proof of medical special damages.
 He has prepared papers on fibromyalgia, post-traumatic type claims, and dissecting questionable chiropractic bills and practices.
+Brad is a member of the American Board of Trial Advocates, an exclusive, by invitation only association of trial attorney and judges.

 - Stauffer v.
 Dollar General, Douglas County, Kansas